makeevdimitry/AC-Ballu/README.md

 -   **Convergence logic:** While HA has priority, the component continues to enforce the desired state until the AC confirms it (by sending a status frame that matches the desired signature).
 After convergence, remote changes (e.g., from the IR remote) are again accepted and reflected in HA.
 -   **CRC validation:** All incoming frames are checked for CRC correctness; invalid frames are discarded.
 -   **Write lock timeout:** If the AC does not acknowledge a write within 5 seconds, the lock is released to avoid permanent blocking.

+## Acknowledgements

+We would like to thank the following people for their contributions to reverse engineering the protocol and developing this solution:

+- **vins.vins** ([4pda.to forum post](https://4pda.to/forum/index.php?showtopic=1076299&st=200#entry131868776)) – for initial protocol research and sharing findings.
+- **straga** ([GitHub](https://github.com/straga/scrivo_project/tree/master/project/ac_xm_hisense_control)) – for providing additional protocol details and wiring diagram.
+- **artshevchenko** ([GitHub](https://github.com/artshevchenko/AC-Hi)) - the source component for ESPHome.
+- **adipierro** ([GitHub](https://github.com/adipierro/esphome-hisense-kelon-ir) - IR component for AC hisense control.

+If you have contributed to the reverse engineering effort or improved the component, feel free to add your name here via a pull request!

 ## Protocol specification (reverse engineered)